-Using the microwave to reheat leftover edamame is a brilliant option.
+Using a microwave to reheat leftover edamame is a brilliant option.
 Plus, it’s pretty easy to reheat them this way.

 Here’s how to reheat edamame in the microwave:

 - Put your leftover edamame beans in a microwave-safe bowl or container.

 - Add a teaspoon of water or wrap the edamame in a damp paper towel.

 - Microwave the edamame on high for 2-3 minutes.

 - Take them out and add oil and spices before serving.

 How to Reheat Edamame by Frying In A Pan?